FuelLabs/fuelup/docs/src/concepts/index.md

 ## Terminology

-- **channel** — The Sway toolchain will be released to different "channels".
+- **channel** — The Fuel toolchain will be released to different "channels".
   Currently, it is only released to the **latest** channel.
   See the [Channels] chapter for more details.